What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parenting is when parents are really caring and understanding, but they also set clear rules and boundaries.
 They’re not too strict, but they’re not pushovers either.
 They talk a lot and try to understand how their children feel about things.

-They help them make good choices and show them the right way to do things.
+Such parents help their children make good choices and show them the right way to do things.
 It’s like they’re both parents and a friend.
-This kind of parenting makes the child feel loved and confident, and they learn to be responsible and respectful too.
+This kind of parenting makes the child feel loved and confident, and they learn to be responsible and respectful, too.

-This parenting style was originally proposed by psychologist Diana Baumrind and has been widely studied and recognized as one of the most effective and beneficial approaches to parenting.
+This parenting style, initially proposed by psychologist Diana Baumrind, has been widely studied and recognized as one of the most influential and beneficial approaches to parenting.

-Authoritative parenting is a parenting style characterized by a balance of warmth, support, and responsiveness, coupled with clear and consistent rules and expectations.
-An authoritative parenting style is often regarded as one of the most effective and beneficial parenting styles.
+Authoritative parenting is a style characterized by a balance of warmth, support, and responsiveness, coupled with clear and consistent rules and expectations.
+It is often regarded as one of the most influential and beneficial parenting styles.

 It strikes a harmonious balance between strictness and permissiveness, allowing children to develop into well-rounded, responsible, and socially competent beings.
-Here are five authoritative parenting benefits:
+Here are 7 authoritative parenting benefits explaining why authoritative parenting is good:

 1. Positive behavioral outcomes